 Buying a freehold property usually means you are purchasing the building and – importantly – also the land beneath it.

 Both ways of buying have their advantages and disadvantages.
-Need help?
-Call us now on 01202 355697 or email using the contact form at the bottom of this page.
+Need advice?
+Call us now on 01202 355697.

 Buying Freehold Property

-Many people may have to buy leasehold property to start with if they are buying a flat in a residential block or if a developer of a house insists on the sale of a leasehold interest.
+You may have to buy leasehold property to start with if you are buying a flat in a residential block – or if a developer of a house insists on a leasehold sale.

-You may not be able to buy the freehold as an individual but it may be possible to purchase the freehold interest through collective enfranchisement if at least 50 per cent of the leaseholders participate.
+You may not be able to buy the freehold as an individual but it may be possible to do so through collective enfranchisement – but only if at least 50 per cent of your fellow leaseholders participate.

-Usually, you would be a shareholder in a company nominated to buy the freehold on behalf of all participating leaseholders living in the block.
+Usually, you would be a shareholder in a company nominated to buy the freehold on behalf of all participating leaseholders living in your block.

 Buying residential leasehold property can seem confusing to start with because it is such a complex area of the law.